Low-Congestion Shortcuts without Embedding: Constructing Tree Restricted Shortcuts

-As any unusable edge is contained in at most $c$ canonical shortcut subgraphs and for a part to be bad we need at least $2b$ edges to be missed, we have that the number of bad parts is at most $|U| \frac{c}{2b} \le \frac{1}{2}N$.
-Hence, the subroutine finds at least $\frac{1}{2}N$ good shortcuts.
+As any unusable edge is assigned to at most $c$ parts in the canonical shortcut, and for a part to be bad we need at least $2b$ edges to be missed, we have that the number of bad parts is at most $|U| \frac{c}{2b} \le \frac{1}{2}N$.
+Hence, the subroutine finds at least $\frac{1}{2}N$ good shortcuts, proving property \ref{lemma:coreslow:propblock}.

-The number of rounds the subroutine takes is $O(D \cdot c)$: on each of the $D$ depths of the tree $T$ all the nodes in parallel must send the part IDs trying to use its parent edge up the tree.
-A node can send up to $2c$ IDs, each requiring a round for its transmission. \end{proof}} \fullOnly{\ProofCoreSlow} \shortOnly{\begin{proof}Deferred to \Cref{sec:construction-proofs}.\end{proof}}
+The subroutine terminates in $O(D \cdot c)$ rounds: on each of the $O(D)$ levels of the tree $T$, all the nodes in parallel must send the part IDs trying to use its parent edge up the tree.
+A node can send up to $2c$ IDs, each requiring one round for its transmission. \end{proof}} \fullOnly{\ProofCoreSlow} \shortOnly{\begin{proof}Deferred to \Cref{sec:construction-proofs}.\end{proof}}